Lunaria

 Age:18+

-LOCATION: Reykjavik is a dynamic, modern city which lives in harmony with nature, using renewable energy sources.
-The world s northernmost capital bridges the Atlantic, situated between Europe and North America.
+Reykjavik is a dynamic, modern city that lives in harmony with nature, using renewable energy sources.
+The world s northernmost capital bridges the Atlantic, between Europe and North America.
 Reykjavik is spread across a peninsula with a panoramic view of the mountains and the Atlantic.
 It is an international city with a lively cosmopolitan cultural scene surrounded by beautiful nature.
+A day trip to the Hot River area, combined with a cleanup or work with an environmental project in the area, is included for the participants in this camp.
+Some excursions (e.g. to the Golden Circle and/or South Shore) can be arranged at discount fares if there is free time after the camp workshops/sessions.

 Language:English